 It might be difficult to envision what it will take to create a space perfectly fitted to your company’s needs.
 If you need an expert’s opinion, we’re more than happy to help – feel free to reach out to us for a free consultation.

 Designing and updating an office can be intimidating if you are unfamiliar with the process.
 We mentioned it above, but you really need to ask your office design company questions.
 It’s their job to teach you the process, to tell you about the costs, and to make sure you understand the entire design process.

 Don’t be afraid of the design process.
 Once you understand how it works, it’s fairly straightforward.
 The biggest piece of advice we can give you is to set a budget, leave a little flex room, and don’t wait until the last minute to reach out to experts.
-When time is short, you’ll have less choices and pricing goes up.
-In general, expect furniture orders to take around 8 weeks to complete, depending on the size and scope and a couple of weeks to a couple months for construction.
+When time is short, you’ll have fewer choices and pricing goes up.
+In general, except furniture orders to take around 8 weeks to complete, depending on the size and scope and a couple of weeks to a couple of of months for construction.

 And if you have any questions at all, feel free to get in touch with the Space Refinery team.
 We love design, and we’d love to answer any questions that you may have.